Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Introduction

-Gower, Goldfarb, and Richt\'arik \cite{gower2016stochastic} introduce a block BFGS method to update the Hessian approximation each iteration using a sample independent from the sample used to compute the gradient.
+Gower, Goldfarb, and Richt\'arik \cite{gower2016stochastic} introduce a block BFGS method to update the Hessian approximation each iteration using a sample independent of the sample used to compute the gradient.
 The proposed block update fits the Hessian inverse to a sketched Hessian computed from a sub-sample of the data, but requires a Cholesky decomposition each iteration.
 Wang et al. \cite{wang2017stochastic} propose a damped quasi-Newton method for stochastic optimization that uses all noisy gradient evaluations to approximate the Hessian inverse.
 They provide a convergence proof for nonconvex problems, provided the Hessian eigenvalues have uniform lower bound.
 Li \cite{li2017preconditioned} preconditions the stochastic gradient estimates using a matrix computed to fit the secant equation while avoiding amplifying gradient estimate noise.
 Bollapragada et al.\cite{bollapragada2018progressive} use standard L-BFGS equations in stochastic optimization by increasing sample sizes to keep the relative error for the gradients uniformly bounded.
 Bollapragada et al.\cite{bollapragada2018progressive} recommend a stochastic line-search procedure to be used with their method.
-We refer the interested reader to \cite{mokhtari2020stochastic} for an extensive review of quasi-Newton methods for stochastic optimization.
+Goldfarb, Ren, and Bahamou~\cite{goldfarb2020practical} develop a quasi-Newton method for deep neural networks that approximates Hessian inverses as block matrices such that each block is decomposed as the kronecker products of smaller matrices.
+Lately, Shi et al.~\cite{shi2022noise} build on top of their analysis in \cite{xie2019analysis} to build a quasi-Newton method for stochastic optimization with a noise-resilient Wolfe--Armijo line search.
+Their method, however, requires the gradient estimate to be bounded above in norm by a known constant, which they use in their line search.
+We refer the interested reader to \cite{bottou2018optimization, mokhtari2020stochastic} for extensive reviews of quasi-Newton methods for stochastic optimization.